-Ketilsson received the Cultural Prize of DV in 2000 and the Museum of Einar Jonsson Prize in 1998, both in Iceland.
+In 2020 Ketilsson received the Icelandic Visual Art Prize, The Cultural Prize of DV in 2000 and the Museum of Einar Jonsson Prize in 1998, all of them in Iceland.

 Guðjón Ketilsson studied art at the Icelandic College of Art and Crafts and did his extended studies at the Nova Scotia College of Art and Design in Halifax, Canada with artist Dara Birnbaum as professor.

 Material: Fired stone clay